isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 This include hardware description, test scenario descriptions and current results.

-After enabeling multi-threading number of threads is set by ``thread-pool-size`` parameter, and results from our tests show that best configurations for kea-dhcp6 are:
+After enabling multi-threading number of threads is set by ``thread-pool-size`` parameter, and results from our tests show that best configurations for kea-dhcp6 are: